isomerpages/moe-ast-moehc/_school-histories/Schools/Jurong West Secondary School.md

 #### **School History**
 Jurong West Secondary School (JWSS) was established on 2 January 2001 along Jalan Boon Lay.
 On 18 March 2002, the school moved to the current 3.1-hectare premises, which boast facilities such as computer and science laboratories and special rooms for art, music and dance.
 The sports facilities included an astro-turf for hockey, an indoor sports hall and an artificial turf as the school field.
 Further infrastructural enhancements carried out between 2015 and 2019 saw the addition of The Book Room, The Learning Hive, The Loft (a student lounge designed by students for students) and other learning spaces to nurture the joy of learning and enhance student well-being.

 In its early years, the school achieved numerous awards including Sustained Achievement Awards (in physical fitness, sports, aesthetics, uniformed groups) as well as attaining niche status in Uniformed Groups.
 In 2014, the school was selected as one of 12 prototype schools for Subject-Based Banding.
-2016 saw the launch of _J_e_W_el, the school’s talent development in English, Mathematics, Science, Art and Sports.
+2016 saw the launch of&nbsp;_J_e_W_el, the school’s talent development in English, Mathematics, Science, Art and Sports.
 In 2017, it began offering the Enhanced Art Programme.

 In 2015, as a response to the changing global and national landscape, the school underwent a re-envisioning exercise, which set the trajectory for the school to focus on nurturing future-ready learners, thinkers and leaders with the new school vision - ‘A Values-centred Community where Learning Is Ignited by Passion, Thinking Driven by Innovation and Leading Inspired by Service’.